zhang-zengjie/ram-ruts/README.md

 - Change the color map in the `CM` dictionary for preferred layout;
 - Change the standard deviation variable `Sigma` for different noise levels;
 - Change the initial position of the robot in `x0`;
-- Customize the lists of runtime specifications `specs` and their instants `times` for various tasks.
+- Customize the lists of runtime specifications `specs` and their instants in `times` for various tasks.

 ## License